jpasqua/ASL/Readme.md

    token below.

    **NOTE** that as 2025-06-25 there is a one-time $5 charge per platform to receive pushover notifications.
-There is no charge to send them up to 10,000 notifications/month.
+There is no charge to send up to 10,000 notifications/month.
-2. Create a file named pushover.ini with your user key app token.
+2. Create a file named `pushover.ini` with your user key app token.
-   Example content of pushover.ini:
+   Example content of `pushover.ini`:

    ```
        APP_TOKEN="MY_APP_TOKEN_HERE"